sandboxnu/searchneu/docs/bounty/bounty.md

 # Bug Bounty

 If you find a security vulnerability on Search NEU I'll buy you a burrito from Amelia's 🌯🎉!
 Make sure to keep the vulnerability details secret when letting us know about it.
-A great way to let us know is to email us at sandboxnu@gmail.com or to send Ryan a FB message at [m.me/ryanhughez](https://m.me/ryanhughez).
+A great way to let us know is to email us at sandboxnu@gmail.com or to use the contact form on the SearchNEU page (at the very bottom of the page).
+Feel free to do both! (just to make extra sure we get it :)

 Security vulnerabilities include: